angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 ## Lambda Setup (Important)

-In previous projects, we ran Python scripts locally.
-In this project, we're running our code in the cloud using AWS Lambda.
+Instead of running the Python scripts locally, this project runs the code in the cloud using AWS Lambda.

 To follow along, you’ll need to create the Lambda function first.
 I’ve included step-by-step instructions (with screenshots) here: [Lambda Setup Guide](https://github.com/angie0120/lambda-text-summarizer)